pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

 ### Notable paradoxes

 - If we know about an individual substance that has a complete concept, then certain things have to be true about everything that satisfy that concept.

+## February 18, 2013 - Reading

+### Excerpts from Leibniz's first two letters to Arnauld (May 1686; 14 July, 1686)

+## February 18th, 2013 - Lecture: Fatal necessity and the structure of the concept of an individual substance.

+- Leibniz's points:
+	1. When god creates Adam
+		* He does it determinately, and absolutely.
+		* When god creates Adam, it is part of a whole.
+	2. It's one thing to consider truths about kinds of things, it's abstract.
+		* Once you get an individual, there's one and only one thing which that concept can apply to.
+		* So, Adam, is completely individual and can be inditical to no other.
+		* This fits in to Leibniz's view of infinite analysis and identity.
+	3. Arnalud: Either the connection Adamn and Adam's posterity is intrinsicdependant of free decrees of god.
+Or the connection is intrinsic and necessary.
+(This bothers him because god would not have a choice.)
+		* If god creates Adam and god freely decrees certain laws and freely decrees certain particular events, then Adam's posterity exists.
+		* Leibniz stresses the connection between Adam and Adam's posterity, as it is "packed into" Adam.
+		* So you just look at the concept
+- Adam has a complete concept which contains all the predicates which are true of Adam and everything that happens after he dies, the connection between them contigent laws, but everything is there in the concept.
+- Argument, consider Adam-r
+	+ There is no reasons to say Adam-r = Adam.
+	+ So Adam is not identical to Adam-r
+- The original meaning of *a priori* was something you know from it's cause, it was in Leibniz's time which it became known as the "before senses" version.
+- **Super-esssentialism**: For all predicates *P*, if *i* is *P*, then necesarilly *i* is *P*.
+- **Moderate-essentialism**: For such predicates *P*, if *i* is *P*, then necesarilly *i* is *P* and for some predicates Q, if *i* is Q, necesarilly *i* is Q.
+- **Super-intrinsicalism**: If there were a thing *x* which differs in any predicate from *i*, *x* would not be equal to *i*.